wct-james/gronx/README.md

 - *@15minutes* - every 15 minutes
 - *@30minutes* - every 30 minutes
 - *@always* - every minute
-- *@everysecond* - every second

-> For BC reasons, `@always` still means every minute for now, in future release it may mean every seconds instead.

 ```go
 // Use tags like so: